codewithrajranjan/coding-interview-prepration/HashMap.md

     hm.size() // return size of hash in integer value

     // getting values of key
-    hm.keySet() // this will return a set containing the value of keys
+    hm.keySet() // this will return a list containing the value of keys

-    // getting value of hashmap values
+    // getting value of hashmap values returns a list hm.entrySet()
-    hm.entrySet()